ZQuestClassic/ZQuestClassic/docs/jit.md

 A "z-register" (in the code, `ffscript.cpp` calls them registers, but the AST parser code calls them Vars) is set/read via `set_register`/`get_register`.
 A handful of general purposes z-registers exist called `D` and `G` (global).
 All other z-registers connect some state of the game engine to ZASM - for example, `Link->X = 123` would become the ZASM instruction `SETV LINKX 123`, so `set_register` would get called to set the player's position to the given value.

-Function calls are implemented with `PUSHR/PUSHV <thispc>; GOTO <destpc>` (pushing current pc onto stack and go to destination function).
-If there are parameters, they get pushed too.
+Function calls in modern quests use `CALLFUNC <destpc>` / `RETURNFUNC` (older 2.55-era compiles instead push the return pc and `GOTO <destpc>` - this is what `is_modern_function_calling()` distinguishes).
+If there are parameters, they get pushed onto the stack too.
 There's additional details for the `SP` z-register that I'm brushing over.
-When the function wants to return, a `RETURNFUNC` statement will pop pc to jump to from the stack.
+When the function wants to return, `RETURNFUNC` pops the pc to jump back to.

 The ZASM bytecode interpreter will execute instructions until it encounters either 1) some `WaitX` command or 2) a `QUIT` command.
 If it somehow gets past the end of the instructions, that is treated as a `QUIT` (although, I think this should never happen).
 Some examples of `WaitX` are: `WaitFrame` (yield and resume on the next frame) and `WaitEvent` (wait for some game event to occur before continuing).
 In any case, whenever a script resumes it picks up from that last `WaitX` call with all its state and registers intact.
 The `refInfo` and `stack` will continue to exist for this script instance (until cleared, like for FFCs when leaving the screen).